sashang/titan/src/Client/public/docs/faq.md

 They are currently an underserved vertical market.
-There's nothing out there specifically designed to enable them take advantage of the scale that the internet can provide and help them with routing tasks.
+There's nothing out there specifically designed to enable them take advantage of the scale that the internet can provide and help them with routine tasks.

 ## Do you have a virtual whiteboard?